PremModhaOfficial/notes/IPV4.md

 has classes a to e

 ## A
-designed for high number of users
+Designed for high number of users

 has 2^7-2 networks
 has 2^24-2 host address

+## Private
 0-127
 > [!NOTE] 127
 > 127 are private and not give to any device in the internet

 ## B
 fires two octates are used to refer to NETWORK